 The Department of Music offers courses for first-year students at the 100 and 200 level, space permitting.
 Please examine the department's course offerings and the corresponding course descriptions carefully, noting if courses have prerequisites or require placement tests.
-Music Department ensembles include Afropop, Orchestra, Choir, Community Chorus, The Sound Investment Jazz Ensemble, Middlebury Community Wind, and Jazz Workshop.
+Music Department ensembles include African Music and Dance Ensemble, Afropop Band, Orchestra, Choir, Community Chorus, The Sound Investment Jazz Ensemble, Community Wind, and Jazz Workshop.
 All first-year students are invited to participate in these ensembles (non-credit).
+Note that African Music and Dance is both an ensemble and a course that first-year students can take for credit.